Czechoslovak Air Force: Soviet Air Force

 Other Czech and Slovak pilots fought against Germany under Soviet command.
-The Air and Air Defence Forces of the postwar Czechoslovak People's Army actually celebrated September 17, 1944, as the birth date of their force.
+The Air and Air Defence Forces of the postwar Czechoslovak People's Army celebrated 17 September 1944 as the birth date of their force.
 On that date, a fighter regiment, manned by Czechoslovak personnel, was formed in the Soviet Union.
 It grew into the 1st Czechoslovak Mixed Air Division which fought on the Eastern Front.

-Slovak Republic Air Force 1938–45
+Slovak Republic Air Force 1938–1945

 After the German partition of Czechoslovakia in 1938, Slovakia was left with a small air force (Slovenské vzdušné zbrane or SVZ) equipped primarily with Czechoslovak aircraft.
 In 1939 the SVZ defended Slovakia against Hungary in the Slovak–Hungarian War, and fought alongside German forces in the Slovak invasion of Poland.

 In the German invasion of Russia the SVZ provided air cover for Slovak forces fighting against the USSR on the Eastern Front.
 During the campaign Slovakia's obsolete biplanes were replaced with German combat aircraft, including the Messerschmitt Bf 109.
 The air force was sent back to Slovakia after combat fatigue and desertion had reduced the pilots' effectiveness.

 Slovak air units took part in the Slovak National Uprising against Germany from late August 1944.